loicboutet/reactrb_tutorial/README.md

 To see the results of these changes you can view the `02-adding-a-react-component` chapter.

+Of course for best results follow along yourself:

+1. clone this repo to your computer
+2. run `bundle exec rake db:migrate` and `bundle exec rake db:test:prepare`
-Of course for best results clone this repo to your computer, follow the instructions for each chapter, and make the changes yourself.
-Then run the test specs for the chapter:
+3. follow the instructions for each chapter,

-`bundle exec rspec spec/chapter-xx.rb -f d`
+4. Then run the test specs for the chapter: `bundle exec rspec spec/chapter-xx.rb -f d`

 Some chapters (like this one) have extra notes at the end of the page with details you may be interested in.